The ultimate 3 to 10-day Tulum itinerary for first-timers

 Endless white sand beaches (when there is no Sargasso), a boho-chic culture, stylish hotels, world-class international and local restaurants, a yoga and healthy-living community, and the famous and unique Mayan Ruins.

-Here is a nice itinerary for you to help you plan your trip to the popular boho-chic Mexican destination.
+Here is a suggested itinerary to help you plan your trip to the popular boho-chic Mexican destination.

 Obviously, this 3 to 10-day Tulum itinerary is not set in stone.
 I have just created this Tulum travel plan with an average length of stay starting from the most unmissable things.